 Cardiovascular exercise has been proven to have a wide range of health benefits besides weight loss and increased fitness.
 It has also been shown in studies to actually reduce the symptoms of depression.
-Because of this, taking part in regular exercise should be an important part of your lifestyle when it comes to dealing with your stress.
+When it comes to dealing with stress, taking part in regular exercise is crucial.

 Best Stress-Busting Exercises

-If you’ve ever been stressed out and went outside for a while to ‘walk it off’, you’ve probably found that this approach actually works.
+If you’ve ever been stressed out and went outside to ‘walk it off’, you’ve probably found that this approach actually works.
 Exercise, no matter how gentle, can often be the best thing for stress and anxiety.
 Walking has been proven to have a number of huge physical and mental health benefits.
-So if you’re not used to exercising a lot or don’t want to join your local gym, there’s nothing to worry about since simply going for a walk could be enough to help you feel better and clear your head.
+So if you’re not used to exercising a lot or don’t want to join your local gym, there’s nothing to worry about.
+Simply going for a walk could be enough to help you feel better and clear your head.

-If you’ve had a stressful day or something is really getting to you, going for a walk can be the best, quick-acting antidepressant.
-This is especially true if it’s a nice day and you’re getting some sunshine as well, as vitamin D is absolutely crucial for mental health.
-Simply heading for a walk up the road or setting off to your local park to wander around for a while can help to take your mind off whatever is stressing you out, allow you to clear your head and put things into perspective all of which can help you to manage your stress and deal with your stressors in a calm, collected manner.
+If something has been getting to you all day, going for a walk can be the best, quick-acting antidepressant.
+This is exceptionally true if it’s a nice day.
+You are not only clearing your head, but you are also getting some sunshine as well.
+Vitamin D is absolutely crucial for mental health.
+Simply heading for a walk up the road or setting off to your local park to wander around for a while can help to take your mind off of whatever is stressing you out so you can put things into perspective.

-This is because walking, which is a simple exercise that most of us can easily do, releases endorphins, which create feelings of increased happiness and euphoria.
-So, if you’re feeling like stress is taking over, hitting the pavements for 10 minutes or taking your dog for a walk can be a quick solution.
+Walking is a simple exercise that most of us can easily do.
+It releases endorphins which create feelings of increased happiness and euphoria.
+If you’re feeling like stress is taking over, hit the pavement for 10 minutes or go take your dog for a walk can be a quick solution.

-While exercise can create a great ‘quick fix’ for those who are feeling anxious and stressed out, sticking to a regular exercise routine can actually help to improve symptoms in the long run.
+Did you know that regular exercise can help with feeling anxious and stressed out in the long run.
+It is also a great ‘quick fix’ too.
 Doctors recommend that people who are suffering from chronic stress, depression or anxiety, make sure that they get plenty of time in the gym.
-But, don’t worry if you can’t or don’t want to join a gym or fitness center, as there are plenty of exercises which you can do from the comfort of your own home.
+But, don’t worry!
+If you can’t or don’t want to join a gym, there are plenty of exercises you can do from the comfort of your home.

 For maximum results, you should mix a range of cardiovascular and weight training exercises.
 For example, this could include walking, jogging, cycling, or swimming, along with exercises such as push-ups, squats, lunges, sit-ups, crunches, and stretches.
-Combining these types of exercises will not only improve your mental health by releasing feel-good chemicals into your brain, you will also reap the benefits of a body which is stronger and healthier.
+Combining these types of exercises will not only improve your mental health, but you will also reap the benefits of a stronger and healthier body.

 Stay on the lookout for another installment of Eating Your Way To Calm.